-You already know the reasons to use sunscreen… But do you know which are safest for your health?
+You already know the reasons to use sunscreen… But do you know which are the healthiest sunscreens to use?
 At HealthPost, we are proud to be picky about what we protect our skin with.
-We only stock sunscreens that incorporate the safest possible ingredients – for our health and for the environment.
+We only stock the best sunscreens that incorporate the safest possible ingredients – for our health and for the environment.
 It’s all part of our Better Choices Promise and helping you to know that your purchases meet our strict ingredient standards.
 And of course, all our products are animal testing free too.

 Here’s what you need to know about sunscreen ingredients and choosing the best product for you and your family.

 Physical versus Chemical Sunscreen

 Sunscreens fall into one of two categories: chemical sunscreens or physical barrier sunscreens.